 Copenhagen is home to one of Europe’s oldest gay bars, Centralhjørnet from 1917, which openly became a gay bar in 1950’s.

-Danes Eigil and Axel Axgil were the first couple in the world to enter into a registered same-sex partnership in 1989, after 40 years of being engaged.
+Danes Eigil and Axel Axgil were the first couple in the world to enter into a registered same-sex partnership in 1989, after 40 years of engagement.

 The movie The Danish Girl is based on a real story about the transgender Dane Einar Wegener, who became Lili Elbe.